 Your florist is there to help and advise you in choosing the right flowers and discuss with you what flowers will be in season on your chosen wedding date.
 If certain flowers are really important to you then this can also help with setting your proposed wedding date.
 As winter is here, we want to help you with understanding seasonal flowers.
 Here we talk to you about some of the winter wedding flowers that are in season throughout the winter months leading into the early spring…

 Often you might not think of flowers growing in the UK over the winter months but many do, and there are some gorgeous options for you when considering your wedding flowers.
 The winter is also a really great month for high-quality foliage too.
 Think of all the lovely foliage such as ivy, holly and juniper which really come into their own during this time of year.
 If you are more of a lover of foliage then this can be a great time of year for you as foliage bouquets can be absolutely beautiful with just the odd statement flowers mixed in.

 - Pussy Willow

-You also have stunning statement flowers such as Ranunculus which are gorgeous and frothy flowers – perfect as a more delicate alternative to a Peony if out of season.
-You can also get anemones in the winter which add stunning colour plus eryngiums with their spiky texture but striking blue colour.
+You also have stunning statement flowers such as Ranunculus which are gorgeous and frothy flowers – perfect as a more delicate alternative to a Peony which is out of season.
+You can also get Anemones in the winter which add stunning colour plus Eryngiums with their spiky texture but striking blue colour.
 Mixed with green foliage these flowers are perfect for a winter season bouquet.

 Flowers can be a big choice for your wedding day and if you want to be as sustainable as possible then looking at what flowers are in season throughout the year can give you a little head start in thinking about what you really want.